Make Your Next Trip Extraordinary

 Can I apply for a passport or renewal in person?

-The first type is called Life-or-Death Emergency Service, and it is for customers who need to travel within 72 hours because an “immediate family member is outside of the United States, and he or she has died, or is dying (hospice care), or has a life-threatening illness or injury.”
+There are two exceptions.
+One is the Life-or-Death Emergency Service, for those who need to travel within 72 hours because an “immediate family member is outside of the United States, and he or she has died, or is dying (hospice care), or has a life-threatening illness or injury.”

-The second type of in-person appointment is called Urgent Travel Service for those who need to travel internationally within 14 calendar days.
+The second is the Urgent Travel Service for those who need to travel internationally within 14 calendar days.
 Documentation is required.

 No walk-ins are allowed, and you cannot transfer your appointment to another person.

-Know that even if you live in a city with a passport agency or center, there may not be appointments available that suit your timeline.
+Even if you live in a city with a passport office, there may not be appointments available that suit your timeline.
 It is not uncommon for urgent travelers to have to go to an office in another state for an open appointment.
-If traveling to another agency is not possible, another option is to look into a third-party expediting service (see below).
+If traveling to another agency is not possible, look into a third-party expediting service (see below).

 Can I use a third-party expediting service?

 Yes, the State Department allows expediting services (called “courier services”) to submit passport applications and renewals for expedited processing.
-Essentially, they get the equivalent of an Emergency or Urgent Travel appointment and drop your application off directly at a passport center or agency.
+Essentially, they get the equivalent of an Emergency or Urgent Travel appointment and drop your application off directly at a passport office.

-The service can save you a lot of time, but it comes with a high price tag.
-For example, Valentina Meehan, president of one such service, Passport Plus, based in New York, says her company can get new passports in 4–8 business days ($950 + shipping, on top of State Department fees).
-For renewals, Passport Plus customers have an option of 4–6 business days ($750 + shipping, on top of State Department fees), 7–10 business days ($450 + shipping, on top of State Department fees), or 15–20 business days ($250 + shipping, on top of State Department fees)
+The service can save you time, but it comes with a high price tag.
+For example, Valentina Meehan, president of one such service, Passport Plus Visas, based in New York, says her company can get new passports and renewals as quickly as the next business day for $750 plus shipping, on top of the State Department fees.

 In addition to cutting down the turnaround time for the whole process, expediting services come with some additional advantages that may prevent hassle and delays.
 “We will check and correct your paperwork for any mistakes, which can save valuable time and stress when processing,” Meehan explains.
 “For example, submitting a photo that does not follow the requirements of the State Department, signing the applications with a different signature that does not match your current passport, etc.—these can slow down the processing by at least one to two weeks, if not more.”